-If the harmful content is serious enough to meet the legal definition of adult cyber abuse, and the social media service does not help you within 48 hours, you can report it to eSafety using our online form and we will help to have it removed.
+If the harmful content is serious enough to meet the legal definition of adult cyber abuse, and the service or platform does not help, you can report it to eSafety using our online form and we will help to have it removed.

 You can also report the abuse to the police.
 This is very important if someone is threatening you or your family or friends.
 Find out more about getting police and legal help.

 eSafety usually advises people not to respond to online abuse, because it can escalate the incident instead of ending it.
 We know it’s hard to hold back, especially if your professional reputation or personal safety is being threatened, but responding in the heat of the moment when you’re feeling hurt, angry or frightened can be a mistake.

 Once you are over your initial reaction, you should assess whether it’s likely to be safe and constructive to express your viewpoint, highlight bad behaviour or seek support from others online.
 Some journalists have chosen to use the abuse directed at them as an example to raise awareness of the problem and encourage others to call out bad behaviour – often they post a screenshot of the abusive content with their own comment.
 If you do this, always remember to check that the name or handle of the person responsible has been blocked out before you post it, otherwise you may trigger a new pile on against that person.

 If you do decide to respond, protect yourself from further abuse by using the conversation controls in your account to manage who can reply to your comment.
 You can also use the in-app functions to ignore, mute, restrict or block abusive people or accounts.
 (But always collect evidence first before blocking someone, so you don’t lose the proof.)
 You may also like to mute words or conversations contributing to the harmful discussion and reduce notifications on your social media accounts and devices until the attack is over.
 Find out how in eSafety’s video library or check The eSafety Guide.